Copper compounds: Coordination chemistry

 Copper(II) gives a deep blue coloration in the presence of ammonia ligands.
 The one used here is tetraamminecopper(II) sulfate.

 Cu–O and Cu–N complexes

-Copper forms coordination complexes with ligands.
+Copper forms coordination complexes with many oxygen- and nitrogen-donor ligands.
 In aqueous solution, copper(II) exists as [Cu(H_{2}O)_{6}]^{2+}.
 This complex exhibits the fastest water exchange rate (speed of water ligands attaching and detaching) for any transition metal aquo complex.
 Adding aqueous sodium hydroxide causes the precipitation of light blue solid copper(II) hydroxide.
 A simplified equation is:

 Pourbaix diagram for copper in uncomplexed media (anions other than OH^{−} not considered).
 Ion concentration 0.001 m (mol/kg water).
 Temperature 25 °C.